PennyLaneAI/pennylane/doc/development/adding_templates.rst

    .. note::

       This loads the image of the template added to ``doc/_static/templates`` in Step 1.
-Make sure that this image has the same dimensions and style than other template icons.
+Make sure that this image has the same dimensions and style as other template icons.

 4. **Add tests** for your new template to the test suite.